zaritskylab/TNBC-SPATIAL-CHROMATIN-COMPACTION/README.md

 ```

 ## 6. Direct Script Run
-**You should run the scripts by the order given here as some depend on others (unless stated that it is not required).**
+**You should run the scripts in the order given here as some depend on others (unless explicitly stated as not required).**

 ### Preprocessing
 ```bash